In this story:

 A gift that tastes like time well spent

-When it comes to finding the best gifts for foodie Dad, it’s rarely about the food alone.
-It’s about the experience wrapped around it.
-Laughing over a tasty curry, proudly plating homemade pasta, or sneaking one more chocolate truffle when no one’s looking.
-These are the moments that stick!
+The best gifts for foodie dad are rarely about the food alone — they're about the afternoon around it.
+Laughing over a curry, plating homemade pasta, sneaking one more truffle when no one's watching.
+Those are the bits that stick.